Training and Assessment

 The specific teaching method used will depend on the nature of subject being studied.

 Assessment for each unit of competence includes a range of approaches to allow students a number of different ways to demonstrate competence.
-Assessment will include practical demonstration of competence, written tests, assignments, case study reports, participation in role plays and classroom activities.
+Assessment will include a mix of practical demonstration of competence, written tests, assignments, case study reports, participation in role plays and classroom activities.
 Practical work takes place in both a simulated environment and within a commercial environment (where appropriate) for all courses.
 Students must demonstrate that they are ‘job ready’ in order to complete their program.

 Where an overseas student is required to take extra units to complete a course of study at the end of their scheduled program, and the remaining units do not constitute a full-time load, the student may complete the units with a less than full-time load.
 This applies to overseas students who are required to repeat units of study, however, Australian Industrial Systems Institute will not allow them to repeat any unit more than once.